 - Get there by bus no10 from Cottbus train station (15min), or by walking 45 minutes from the city centre

-TIP: Read of post about Schwerin Castle, one of Germany most beautiful castles
+TIP: Read of post about Schwerin Castle, one of Germany’s most beautiful castles

 Other places of interest in Cottbus

 Cottbus also have some very modern architecture, which a weekend trip from Berlin will give you enough time to explore.
-As a contrast to the historical old town of Cottbus, you should see modern library of the university of Cottbus-Senftenberg.
+In a contrast to the historical old town of Cottbus, you should see the modern library of the university of Cottbus-Senftenberg.
 Finished in 2004, its facade is built of glass with printed letters on it.
 The library is the centre for information, communication and media.
-The architects were Herzog and de Meuron which got several awards for it.
+The architects were Herzog and de Meuron who got several awards for it.

 The University library is only a short walk from Cottbus city centre.

-The Staatstheater Cottbus is the only state theater in the German Federal State of Brandenburg.
-Built in Jugendstil, this special looking building opened in 1908.
-The ensemble presents operas, play, concerts, musicals and ballets.
+The Staatstheater Cottbus is the only state theatre in the German Federal State of Brandenburg.
+Built in Jugendstil, this special-looking building opened in 1908.
+The ensemble presents operas, plays, concerts, musicals and ballets.

 Staatstheater Cottbus is located between the train station and the old town.

 This movie theatre “Weltspiegel Cottbus” is the second-oldest functional cinema building in Germany.
 It opened in 1911.
-It has been renovated several times during the years, and also been extented.
+It has been renovated several times during the years and has also been extended.
 Check out the programme for movies and shows there.